toidiu/toidiu.github.io/content/brag/aws_crypto_ack_delay.md

 #### metrics

 #### S
+- Explore the ACK delay RFC and see if s2n-quic could benefit from implementing it.

 Pros of delay:
 - send/recv acks is CPU expensive
   - on the send heavy server it takes 24.33%